lunaticmonk/g-mapster/README.md

 # G-Mapster

-A hack in which helps in cleaning areas in cities.(useful for municipalities).
+A hack which helps in cleaning areas in cities.(useful for municipalities).

 To try, goto :-
 https://g-mapster.herokuapp.com